hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 sudo apt install -y xdg-desktop-portal-wlr
 ```

-_Unfortunately, `xdg-desktop-portal-hyprland` still not in Ubuntu Repo so you have to build it from source_
+_Unfortunately, `xdg-desktop-portal-hyprland` is still not in Ubuntu Repo so you have to build it from source_

 See
 [The xdph GitHub repo's readme](https://github.com/hyprwm/xdg-desktop-portal-hyprland).
 Refer to